3D Laser Scanning | Benefits & How It Works | Autodesk

 Image courtesy of OUYOUT Architects

-Learn how 3D laser scanning optimises each phase of a construction project’s lifecycle.
+Learn how 3D laser scanning optimizes each phase of a construction project’s lifecycle.

-See how digital tools helped a construction and engineering contractor revitalise Hong Kong’s construction industry.
+See how digital tools helped a construction and engineering contractor revitalize Hong Kong’s construction industry.

 Although 3D laser scanning and LIDAR both use laser technology for distance measurement and 3D data capture, they serve different purposes and have distinct characteristics.
-3D laser scanning is a versatile method for highly precise and detailed 3D data capture in localised environments, commonly applied in fields such as architecture, engineering and manufacturing.
-In contrast, LIDAR, short for light detection and ranging, is a specific remote-sensing technology designed for large-scale mapping, often used to create elevation models and terrain maps for applications such as environmental monitoring, forestry management and autonomous vehicles.
+3D laser scanning is a versatile method for highly precise and detailed 3D data capture in localized environments, commonly applied in fields such as architecture, engineering, and manufacturing.
+In contrast, LIDAR, short for light detection and ranging, is a specific remote-sensing technology designed for large-scale mapping, often used to create elevation models and terrain maps for applications such as environmental monitoring, forestry management, and autonomous vehicles.

-The accuracy of a 3D laser scanner varies depending on factors such as the scanner type, specifications, environmental conditions, calibration, scanning technique and operator skill.
-In general, 3D laser scanners are known for their high accuracy, often achieving submillimetre to millimetre-level precision under optimal conditions.
+The accuracy of a 3D laser scanner varies depending on factors such as the scanner type, specifications, environmental conditions, calibration, scanning technique, and operator skill.
+In general, 3D laser scanners are known for their high accuracy, often achieving submillimeter to millimeter-level precision under optimal conditions.
 However, real-world factors, including the type of surfaces being scanned and the quality of data processing, can introduce variations in accuracy.
-Accurate results rely on proper calibration, careful scanning methodology and skilled operators, along with factors such as distance to the object and the use of reference points.
+Accurate results rely on proper calibration, careful scanning methodology, and skilled operators, along with factors such as distance to the object and the use of reference points.